 Gaynor is both knowledgeable and personable.
 She always has time for a chat if matters aren’t clear.
 Gaynor is quick to respond and generous with her advice

 For instance, do you suspect that the person making their Will have a sound mind at the time?
 Or that they were improperly influenced or coerced into doing so?
 That there may be a case of fraud?
 Or simply that the decisions in the Will are leaving you as a dependent in a financially unstable position?

-Our team of Will disputes experts at Ward Hadaway have over 70 years’ worth of combined experience of contesting Wills and dealing with disputes relating to inheritances.
+Our team of Will disputes and contentious probate experts at Ward Hadaway have over 70 years’ worth of combined experience of contesting Wills and dealing with disputes relating to inheritances.
 We understand the difficulties which people face when the terms of a Will aren’t as expected, when you have been financially dependent upon someone who has died or when you have been promised something which then hasn’t been reflected in the Will.

 We have extensive experience in contesting Wills and defending the validity of Wills, and also in bringing and defending applications which are made by people who have been unfairly disinherited.
 For more information, please see our FAQs and case studies.

 To ask about your own circumstances, please complete the form and we will be in touch to find out more

 Our case studies

 More often than not, it is in the interests of parties to try to settle their case before it reaches a final hearing.
 This is because you can never be 100% sure that you will win your caseand also due to the time, costs and (quite often) emotional burden of legal proceedings.
 This is an example of a case that we recently acted on where our clients obtained a successful settlement through mediation.